 That system worked like a gem in two-party elections, where the winner by necessity obtained a compound majority of the vote.
 But now, under Jackson, plurality “winner-take-all” elections became the dominant method of the states — and that’s how it remains to this day.
 Meaning, even if a candidate doesn’t receive a majority (more than 50%) of the popular vote in the state, as long as he or she receives a plurality (which can be less than 50% as long as it’s more than any other candidate), that candidate takes all of the state’s electoral votes.
 This makes it possible for a third-party or independent candidate to rob another candidate of a true Jeffersonian victory.
 And that has happened — four times for sure, and possibly two other times.
 The four presidents whose wins were unquestionably undeserved were James Polk, Grover Cleveland, Woodrow Wilson, and George W. Bush.
 Those whose victories may have been undeserved were Bill Clinton and Donald Trump.
 It’s hardly a coincidence that Polk, Cleveland, Wilson, and W. Bush ended up bad presidents; indeed Wilson and Bush were the worst presidents of all time.
 They won the presidency by accident.

 There is nothing wrong with allowing many candidates in an election, but Jackson should have pushed for a mechanism that would have forced the states to do runoffs between the two parties who got the most votes, in the event that no candidate in the first round of voting obtained a majority.
+Rank-choice voting would have also solved this problem.
 Plurality-based voting was a steep price to pay for populist democracy.

 And there were other costs to Jackson’s dismantling of elitist networks: amateurism in civil service, and a system of patronage bestowing privileges that were entirely unearned.
 The spoils system, in other words.
 Government positions went to Jackson’s friends and supporters as reward for their loyalty, not for any merit.